One thing that’s been bugging me lately is the new “elitism” of being vegan. Elite as in expensive.

 But … if you’re vegan these days, or a vegan wannabe … you’re constantly assaulted by expensive vegan foods!
 Go to Vegan Cuts, a “money saving site,” and you’ll find three bags of kale chips “on sale” for $16!
 (Regular price $22.47.)
 It completely boggles my mind people are buying these, when you can make your own kale chips at home for pennies.

-Another example … the “Vegan Tool Box,” said to be “the ultimate veg starter box for anyone interested in becoming vegetarian/vegan.”
+Another example – the “Vegan Tool Box,” said to be “the ultimate veg starter box for anyone interested in becoming vegetarian/vegan.”
 What is in such a box?
 An assortment of dried beans, grains, fruits, nuts and nut butters?
 No – for $100 – yes, $100 – you get: A can of split pea soup.
 A can of pinto beans.
 Six kinds of fake meat.
 One kind of fake cheese.
 Vegenaise – (yay, love vegenaise! ) A loaf of white bread.
 Two energy bars.
-One prepackaged Indian meal (no, not India’s signature beans and lentils, but Bombay Potatoes, obviously keeping the focus on fake meats).
+One prepackaged Indian meal.
 Several recipe booklets and one DVD, all of which you can order for free anyway.
 And a book about puppy mills – yes, PUPPY MILLS – that you can order for one cent (+ shipping) from Amazon.

 Sickening, right?